TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/manage-apis/api-operations/api-observability.md

 Metrics provide aggregated, quantitative data about the performance and behavior of an API over time.
 They offer insights into the overall health of the system.
 Here's how you can leverage metrics for API observability:

-- **Key Performance Indicators (KPIs):** Define and track essential metrics such as request rate, response time, error rate, and resource utilisation to monitor the overall health and performance of the API.
+- **Key Performance Indicators (KPIs):** Define and track essential metrics such as request rate, response time, error rate and resource utilisation to monitor the overall health and performance of the API.

 - **Custom Metrics:** Create custom metrics that are specific to your API's functionality or business objectives.
 For example, track the number of successful payments processed or the number of users signed up.

 - **Threshold Alerts:** Set up alerts based on predefined thresholds for metrics to receive notifications when API performance deviates from the expected norm.

-- **Trend Analysis:** Analyse metric trends over time to identify long-term performance patterns, plan for scaling, and detect anomalies.
+- **Trend Analysis:** Analyse metric trends over time to identify long-term performance patterns, plan for scaling and detect anomalies.

 Tyk offers built-in metrics and analytics in [Tyk Dashboard]({{<ref "tyk-dashboard-analytics.md">}}) through Tyk API Gateway and Tyk Pump.
-These metrics provide insights into API usage, traffic patterns, and response times.
-The built-in metrics allow you to track overall API traffic, detailed API analytics including request count, response time distribution, and error rates, and also API usage on a per-key basis.
+These metrics provide insights into API usage, traffic patterns and response times.
+The built-in metrics allow you to track overall API traffic, detailed API analytics including: request count, response time distribution and error rates.
+Furthermore, API usage can be tracked on a per-key basis.

 You can also use Tyk Pump to export those metrics to [different back-ends]({{<ref "tyk-stack/tyk-pump/other-data-stores.md">}}).
-Here is an example of of using Tyk Pump to send [API analytics metrics to Prometheus and Grafana](https://tyk.io/blog/service-level-objectives-for-your-apis-with-tyk-prometheus-and-grafana/).
+Here is an example of using Tyk Pump to send [API analytics metrics to Prometheus and Grafana](https://tyk.io/blog/service-level-objectives-for-your-apis-with-tyk-prometheus-and-grafana/).
 From v5.2+, you can also leverage the OpenTelemetry spans exported from Tyk Gateway to calculate and export [span metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/connector/spanmetricsconnector/README.md) from the OpenTelemetry collector.

 ### 3) Logs